What does MOQ mean?

 - Costs in the supply chain – such as transport fees – are low enough that small orders can be profitably shipped.

 - The business operates on a D2C model.
-Direct to consumer orders, for example sales made by ecommerce businesses, are not typically subject to MOQs.
+Direct-to-consumer orders, for example sales made by ecommerce businesses, are not typically subject to MOQs.

 - Overall costs are low.
 A business with lower administrative costs and/or low production costs is likely to be able to afford a low MOQ.
 However it's worth noting that when cost efficiencies are gained through economies of scale – with high production outputs – the larger inventory requirements tie up cash flow and incur higher holding costs.
 This may limit the ability to maintain a lower MOQ.